ORBAT/S4QS-RS/README.md

     // Manifest uploader options.
     // Required.
     "manifestUploader": {
-      // Minimum number of URIs to have in each manifest (see maxWaitTime)
+      // Minimum number of URIs to have in each manifest (see maxWaitSeconds)
       // Required.
-      "minToUpload": 16,
+      "minToUpload": 25,
-      // Upload manifest at intervals of maxWaitTime milliseconds, regardless of the amount of messages in them.
+      // Upload manifest at intervals of maxWaitSeconds seconds, regardless of amount of messages in them.
       // Required.
-      "maxWaitTime": 300000,
+      "maxWaitSeconds": 600,
       // Value of "mandatory" property of manifest items.
       // Required.
       "mandatory": true,